swodesh-2001/C-_FinalSemesterProject/README.md

 Download all the files of the main branch and open the exe files to run.
 If error occurs then please try to run this code seperately in any IDE .

-Once the paint app opens you will be given with instruction if you click any objects from menu bar.
+Once the paint app opens you will be given with instruction if you click any objects from menu bar
                                        THANKS !!!!!!!!!!!!!!